Approximation of The Constrained Joint Spectral Radius via Algebraic Lifting: Introduction

 where

 Similarly, the \emph{constrained generalized spectral radius} (CGSR) of $S(\mathcal{A},\mathcal{M})$ is defined as

 where

-The value of $\rho(\A,\M)$ is independent of the choice of the matrix norm in \eqref{CJSRk}, and it characterizes the asymptotic stability of the constrained switching system $S(\mathcal{A},\mathcal{M})$ as $S(\mathcal{A},\mathcal{M})$ is asymptotically stable if and only if $\rho(\mathcal{A},\mathcal{M})<1$ \cite{philippe2016stability}.
-Due to the constraint on the switching sequences, the computation or approximation of $\rho(\A,\M)$ is more difficult than $\rho(\A)$, with only a few results known in the literature: in \cite{philippe2016stability}, the problem of approximating $\rho(\A,\M)$ was reduced to finding a good multinorm (i.e., a set of norms that are defined for each node of $\mathcal{M}(V,E)$), where an arbitrarily accurate approximation can be obtained by solving a semi-definite program and using the quadratic-type multinorm; in \cite{legat2016generating}, an algorithm that generates a sequence of matrices with asymptotic growth rate close to the CJSR was proposed, based on the dual solution of a sum-of-squares optimization program.
-The linear switched system whose switching sequences are constrained by a Muller automaton was considered in \cite{wang2017stability}, where a lifting method based on the Kronecker product was proposed and used to show how different notions of stability are related; the linear switched system whose switching sequences are constrained by a given square matrix was considered in \cite{dai2012gel} and \cite{kozyakin2014berger}, where the Markovian joint spectral radius was discussed and the Markovian analog of the Berger-Wang formula was derived.
+The value of $\rho(\A,\M)$ is independent of the choice of matrix norm in \eqref{CJSRk}, and it characterizes the stability of the constrained switching system $S(\mathcal{A},\mathcal{M})$ as \emph{$S(\mathcal{A},\mathcal{M})$ is stable if and only if $\rho(\mathcal{A},\mathcal{M})<1$} (see Theorem 1.1 in \cite{philippe2016stability} and Corollary 2.8 in \cite{dai2012gel}).
+Due to the constraint on switching sequences, the computation or approximation of $\rho(\A,\M)$ is more difficult than $\rho(\A)$, with only a few results known in the literature: in \cite{philippe2016stability}, the problem of approximating $\rho(\A,\M)$ was reduced to finding a good multinorm, where an arbitrarily accurate approximation can be obtained by solving a semi-definite program and using the quadratic-type multinorm; in \cite{legat2016generating}, an algorithm that generates a sequence of matrices with asymptotic growth rate close to the CJSR was proposed, based on the dual solution of a sum-of-squares optimization program.
+The switched linear system whose switching sequences are constrained by a Muller automaton was considered in \cite{wang2017stability}, where a lifting method based on the Kronecker product was proposed and used to show how different notions of stability are related; the switched linear system whose switching sequences are constrained by a given square matrix was considered in \cite{dai2012gel} and \cite{kozyakin2014berger}, where the Markovian joint spectral radius was discussed and the Markovian analog of the Berger-Wang formula was derived.